Matt Parker: Recreational mathematics contributions

-Each odd-numbered year on 14 March, Parker organizes what has been described as "Pi day challenges", where he attempts to calculate the number pi by hand.
+Each odd-numbered year on 14 March, Parker organises what has been described as "Pi day challenges", where he attempts to calculate the number pi ($\pi$) by hand.
 In 2024, Parker and a team of hundreds of volunteers at City of London School spent six days calculating 139 correct digits of pi by hand, in what he claimed was "the biggest hand calculation in a century".

 Parker is the namesake of the Parker square, an internet meme consisting of a trivial semimagic square.
 Parker was attempting to create a magic square of squares, however fell quite short of the goal.
 The semimagic square Parker created uses some numbers more than once, and the diagonal 23^{2} + 37^{2} + 47^{2} sums to 4107, not 3051 as for all the other rows, columns, or diagonal.
 The Parker Square became a "mascot for people who give it a go, but ultimately fall short".
 It is also a metaphor for something that is almost right, but is a little off.

 Personal life

 Parker married the English solar physicist Lucie Green in July 2014.
 The couple used wedding rings made of meteoric iron.
 He now lives in Godalming, England.
 He has a Labrador Retriever called Skylab who has her own YouTube channel.
-He has a brother who works as a software developer.
+He has a brother, Steve, who works as a software developer.